Wife of Israeli prime minister goes on trial for fraud

 She was charged in June with fraud and breach of trust and of aggravated fraudulent receipt of goods.
 If convicted, Sara Netanyahu could face up to five years in prison.

-Looking tense as she walked into Sunday’s hearing, she made no comment to reporters and sat on a bench behind her lawyers.
-Israeli media reports said the session would deal with procedural matters.
+Looking tense, Netanyahu made no comment to reporters who had packed the tiny courtroom.
+She sat on a bench behind her lawyers.

+“Can we ask them to move the cameras away?”, she asked the lawyer for the other defendant, who replied: “You’re used to it.”

+“Not like this,” Netanyahu answered.
+She shook her head as the prosecutor described the gravity of her case.

+The session, however, dealt mainly with procedural matters.
+The judge set a meeting with the prosecutors and the defendants’ lawyers for Nov.
+13 in which he said he hoped all sides could narrow their differences “or even resolve the case”.

+But a settlement at this stage appears remote because the prosecutors would likely demand Netanyahu plead guilty, something her lawyer has ruled out.
+She was not asked at the hearing to enter a plea.

-Sara Netanyahu’s lawyers contend the indictment does not hold up because the regulations for ordering meals were legally invalid and a household employee had requisitioned the food despite Netanyahu’s protestations.
+Netanyahu’s lawyers contend the indictment does not hold up because the regulations for ordering meals were legally invalid and a household employee had requisitioned the food despite Netanyahu’s protestations.

-“If we even get to the stage of presenting evidence, I do believe Your Honour may laugh,” one of her attorneys, Yossi Cohen, told the court.
-She was not asked to enter a plea.

-The prime minister, who himself is embroiled in a series of corruption investigations, has called the allegations against his wife absurd and unfounded.
+The prime minister, who himself is embroiled in corruption investigations, has called the allegations against his wife absurd and unfounded.

 Sara Netanyahu, 59, has inspired a multitude of headlines in the past over what family spokesmen call an undeserved reputation for imperiousness.